 Commentary

 [1A] In Nunavut, lawyers should be aware of s.
-48.1 of the Legal Services Act, which provides:
+48.1 of the Legal Services Act, RSNWT 1988, c L-4, which provides:

 48.1 A lawyer employed by the Board or a regional committee does not commit a breach of a rule or the code of professional conduct of the Law Society relating to conflicts of interest by reason only of advising or representing a person in a dispute or case involving another person who is or has been advised or represented by another lawyer employed by the Board or a regional committee.